aureliusenterprise/m4i_atlas_core/m4i_atlas_core/api/README.md

 The `get_classification_def` function allows you to retrieve a classification definition from Apache Atlas based on its type name.
 It takes in the `type_name` of the classification and an optional access token for authentication purposes.

-> **Note:** This function is _cached_, meaning that repeated calls with the same parameters will return the cached result rather than making additional requests to the server.
+> **Note**: This function is _cached_, meaning that repeated calls with the same parameters will return the cached result rather than making additional requests to the server.

 Here's an example of how to use the `get_classification_def` function: